 \section{Acknowledgements}

 The authors thank Will Handley for his contributions to the REACH pipeline over the years as well as David Yallup for the development of BlackJax's Nested Sampling framework.
+The authors also thank the reviewer for their valuable feedback on the manuscript.
 JT is supported by the Harding Distinguished Postgraduate Scholars Programme (HDPSP) and the Science and Technology Facilities Council (STFC) DTP Studentship.
 We would also like to thank the Kavli Foundation for their support of REACH.
 EdLA acknowledges the support of STFC via an Ernest Rutherford Fellowship.